 I attended an event last month, and it’s been troubling me ever since.

 Perfectly charming guest speaker.
 Completely adequate catering (you can ask no more in my experience) and a charming crowd out for a good evening.

 So far all right.

-So, here’s my question to you: How do we update the age old format for a more collaborative 21st Century version of the champagne reception; gala dinner; guest speaker; question and answer formula?
+Here is my question to you: How do we update the age old event format for a more collaborative 21st Century version of the: Campagne Reception; Gala Dinner: Guest Speaker; Q&A formula?

 Once I’d had this thought things would not go back the way they were.
 It seemed to me that the objectives of the evening were not served particularly well, the whole thing seemed so inefficient, and no vale was added beyond simply “being in the same room” as the other participants.
 We are missing some tricks here.

 Richard Tierney is a speaker coach and author of The Introverted Presenter